Regulations – auto

 Windscreen.
 After-market window film cannot be applied to the windscreen, even if the film is optically clear, except for a visor strip across the top of the screen (which is outside the driver’s primary vision area).
 Each State/Territory stipulates how this visor strip should be measured.

 Privacy glass.
 For window film on privacy glass (factory-tinted glass), the same VLT rules apply, i.e. the combination of glass + film cannot exceed the VLT limit.
-This means you can’t legally apply window film – even if it’s clear film – on privacy glass that’s already 35%, 20% or 15% (depending on the glass location and the State/Territory).
+This means you can’t legally apply window film – even if it’s clear film – on privacy glass that’s already 35%, 20% or 15% (depending on the glass location and your State/Territory).

 Commercial vehicles.
 Tinting laws for these vehicles differ in most States and Territories – so ensure you know the rules before you tint a commercial vehicle.
 Typically, any darkness film is allowed behind the driver in commercial vehicles.
 ‘Commercial vehicles’ do not mean 4WDs, but rather vehicles registered as a commercial type.